BSc (Hons) Computing

 We offer a wide range of full-time courses in lots of different subjects, many of our courses start in September and January.
 If you would like to see what courses are available please visit our Course Search.

-Lectures introduce the core course content, while weekly practical laboratory sessions give you practical experience and help consolidate your learning.
-Tutorials give you the chance to ask specific questions and discuss topics and techniques you’ve covered in lectures and laboratory sessions.
-Case studies and practical scenarios then give you the opportunity to apply theory to practice and enjoy real-world insights into cloud computing in commercial environments.
+Lectures introduce the core course content, while practical laboratory sessions give you practical experience and help consolidate your learning.
+Tutorials offer the chance to ask specific questions and discuss topics and techniques you've covered in lectures and laboratory sessions.
+Case studies and practical scenarios allow you to apply theory to practice and enjoy real-world insights into computing in commercial environments.

-Small class sizes mean we get closer to you as an individual, and therefore better understand and support your learning preferences and your ambitions.
+Small class sizes mean we get closer to you as an individual and better understand and support your learning preferences and ambitions.

-Assessment wise, you can expect a combination of assessed practical demonstrations, reports, coursework, and others.
-These ‘summative' assessments contribute to your final marks and are your chance to show you’ve met the learning outcomes for the course.
-Formative assessments, on the other hand, feature throughout your studies – and while they don’t contribute to your module or final marks, they inform and support your development by helping you build on your strengths, overcome any perceived weaknesses, and find the study strategies that best support your ultimate success.
+Regarding assessments, you can expect a combination of assessed practical demonstrations, reports, coursework, and others.
+These summative assessments contribute to your final marks and are your chance to show you've met the learning outcomes for the course.
+Formative assessments, on the other hand, feature throughout your studies.
+While they don't contribute to your module or final marks, they inform and support your development by helping you build on your strengths, overcome any perceived weaknesses, and find the study strategies that best support your ultimate success.

 Modules